- ABOUT

 Long-term use can result in problems in relationships, work, and legal issues in areas where marijuana is illegal.

-Marijuana addiction treatment refers to the process of helping individuals who have developed a dependence on or addiction to marijuana.
-The goal of this treatment is to help people who misuse marijuana overcome their addiction and lead a healthier, drug-free life.
+Marijuana addiction treatment refers to the process of helping individuals who have developed a dependence on marijuana.
+The goal of treatment is to help people who misuse marijuana overcome their substance use disorder and lead a healthier, drug-free life.
 The most common types of marijuana addiction treatment in New Jersey include:

 Outpatient therapy in New Jersey is a flexible treatment option that enables individuals to reside at home while participating in counseling and therapy sessions.
 This form of treatment often encompasses both individual and group therapy, offering a variety of therapeutic approaches to address marijuana addiction.
 Each session aims to help individuals learn effective coping strategies, share their experiences, and gain valuable insights into managing cravings and avoiding relapse.